Image size 1600x900. Swimmer practicing relaxed breathing in a lap pool.

 How hard should this breathing workout feel?

 Easy to moderate.
-The goal is calm, steady breathing, not speed.
+The goal is steady breath control and relaxed timing, not speed.

 Yes.
-Use a two-stroke pattern if you feel breathless, then try bilateral breathing later.
+Use a two-stroke pattern if you feel breathless, then return to bilateral breathing (every 3 strokes) when settled.

-Do I need a snorkel for this workout?
+Do I need a snorkel for this breath control workout?

-No. The drills are designed to build breathing control without extra gear.
+No. The drills are built to improve breath control without extra gear.

-Can I do this in a 25 meter pool?
+Can I do this beginner breathing swim workout in a 25 meter pool?

 Yes.
 Keep the same structure and adjust distances to the nearest 25 meters.

-One or two times per week is enough to build rhythm.
+One or two times per week is enough for most beginners to build rhythm.

-Sign up for the Pocket Swimmer list to get weekly workouts that build calm breathing and steady rhythm.
+Join the Pocket Swimmer list for one practical beginner breathing swim workout each week, with simple breath control and bilateral breathing focus.
 You will also get early access to the app.

 This workout is for informational purposes only and is not medical advice.